t2v/play2-auth/README.md

 }
 ```

-How do you incorporate function that authenticate and authorize a user in `validateToken` ?
+How do you incorporate a function that authenticates and authorizes a user in `validateToken` ?

-You only have to use `authorized` method insted of `authorizedAction` method.
+You need to use the `authorized` method insted of `authorizedAction` method.

 ```scala
 object Application extends Controller with Auth with AuthConfigImpl {